Thanks for visiting Solar Anamnesis!

 For most pictures I can print individual images which composed the mosaic upon special request.
 Additionally, I can sell you custom photo album books created via Bay Photo.
 These have a price range of $150 – $300.
 Sample pictures of the books are located in the Galleries.

-Images are processed entirely with free software, including Picture Window Pro 7.0, GIMP, and ImageMagick®.
+Images are processed mostly with free software, including Picture Window Pro 7.0, GIMP, and ImageMagick®.
 However, the image focus stacking is done with proprietary software called Zerene Stacker.
 And if the image is too large for my personal desktop to handle (RAM size), the stitching and processing is done with GIMP on a cloud server via Nomachine.

 “Solar Anamnesis” represents a bringing forth or uncovering of ancient events long hidden to the existential life on Earth.
 Abstractly, through humans, Sol has achieved a mystical ability to become conscious of its own past.

 Serendipity properly defines my work with meteorite thin sections.
 It began with a curiosity — to explore nature with a microscope, and ended as my passionate hobby.
 Whether looking at a fossil in thin section or observing pond water, the micro-world never ceases to amaze.
 It was while reading Oasis in Space by Preston Cloud that I became particularly interested in early Earth formation.
 Because, simultaneously, I learned of J. Marvin Herndon’s somewhat radical theory on the formation of the Solar System.